 Other approaches, such as IBM/Rational Host Access Transformation Services (HATS) are increasingly becoming irrelevant.
 They implement their own proprietary web server and server-side Java environments and then give the developer complicated tiers of Java classess meshed with proprietary macro scripting for every screen element and operation; that's a lot of code!
 No wonder they call it a scraper.
 A Screen upgrade to the Web deserves a better approach: Screen Surfing!
 Stop Scraping; start Surfing.
 Scrape no more: Surf!

 You might ask yourself "how can I tell the difference between a screensurfing product and a screen-scraping product."
 Well, one easy answer is check the memory requirements and runtime performance.
 You can usually detect a traditional screen-scraping product that has been hurredly ported to execute in a server mode if it: A) is a huge memory hog B) runs very slowly and C) is single-threaded in critical areas meaning it runs even slower with a lot of concurrent user requests.

-Of course, Inventu built Flynet Viewer's Screen-scraping integration and logic from the ground-up to avoid these problems and to also optimize both its development productivity and runtime performance around the screen-to-HTML paradigm.
+Of course, Inventu built Inventu Viewer+'s Screen-scraping integration and logic from the ground-up to avoid these problems and to also optimize both its development productivity and runtime performance around the screen-to-HTML paradigm.